 Telephone: (801) 422-2671

 Students with Disabilities

 Generous donors have established a few private scholarships to assist students with disabilities.
 Because funds are limited, the Scholarship Committee will consider the nature of the applicant's disability and its impact on his or her ability to function in class and earn a living.
 Academic performance and financial need will also be considered.
-Interested students must complete the appropriate section (under "Other Scholarships") of the scholarship application available through myBYU and submit appropriate current documentation of the disabling condition from a licensed professional to the University Accessibility Center:
+Interested students must complete the appropriate section of the scholarship application available through myBYU and submit appropriate current documentation of the disabling condition from a licensed professional to the University Accessibility Center:

 Telephone: (801) 422-2767

 BYU offers talent awards in the areas of communications, dance, music, theatre and media arts, and art.
 For these awards, demonstrated talent is a more important criterion than scholastic achievement.
 Awards range in value from $100 to full tuition for one year.
 For further information and application materials, contact the appropriate department directly: